 The next section expands on the motivation for our study.
 Section 3 describes our survey, reports summary statistics, and offers evidence on the quality of the survey data.
 Section 4 documents the willingness of UI recipients to accept job-preserving wage cuts and the dearth of discussions about pay cuts to save jobs.
 Section 5 explores worker perceptions about the reasons for sticky wages on the layoff margin and why many job losers refuse wage cuts.
-Section 5 also quantifies the share of layoffs that could be avoided by wage cuts that are acceptable to the job loser and his or her former employer.
+Section 5 also quantifies the share of layoffs that violate the bilateral condition for privately efficient layoffs.
 Section 6 discusses our findings in relationship to the literature and draws some additional lessons from case studies.
 Section 7 offers concluding remarks.